Chanson Père et Fils - Corton Vergennes Grand Cru 2016

 Burghound

-“Full-bodied, clean and robust, not yet very nuanced but impeccably vinified and aged.
+“Full-bodied, clean and vigorous, not yet very nuanced but impeccably vinified and aged.
 Wait at least five years.”
-(Bettane & Desseauve Wine Guide – 2017) This exceptional grand cru offers tremendous structure and beautiful breadth, with great depth.
+(Le Guide des Vins Bettane & Desseauve - 2017) This exceptional grand cru offers tremendous structure and beautiful breadth with great depth.

-Buy Chanson Père et Fils wines at the best prices in a private sale!
+Buy your Chanson Père et Fils wines at the best price in a private sale!

 Starting at €99 on your first order